Aftercare Instructions

 After the Aftercare

-You might be past the first week or so of the healing process, but you’re not out of the woods yet!
 Your tattoo may appear to be “healed” after a week, but we promise you — IT IS NOT HEALED, and it is still vulnerable!

-After a few days, your tattoo may begin to peel and itch.
+While healing, your tattoo may begin to peel and itch.
 Do not pick, scratch, peel, or rub your tattoo EVER!
 This can damage your tattoo.
 If it itches, lotion your tattoo again or slap the tattoo gently.

 Beware of conflicting advice from friends, family, and the internet!
+This is what Bird’s Eye View Tattoo recommends for Bird’s Eye View Tattoo clients.

 Although rare, if you do not properly take care of your tattoo, it may become infected.
 Infections generally include excessive pain, excessive heat from the tattoo, spreading bright-red inflamed tissue around the outside of the tattoo that may also have thin red outward radiating lines, it may ooze yellow pus, or bleed abnormally.